Jim Byrne Accessible Website Design is celebrating 20 years ensuring equal access for disabled people

 We all realise the amount of work that you have dedicated to this project, and the barrage of emails that arrive daily to your inbox from me, you must have the "patience of Job".
 On behalf of the trustees I would like to offer our sincere thanks for all the hard work and support for the charity.

 Working with non-profits, charities, voluntary and public sector organisations and social enterprises for over 20 years.
-Get in touch today to take advantage of my experience and skills in the area of accessible website design.
+Jim set up one of the worlds first website accessibility web agencies in the mid 1990s.
+Get in touch today to take advantage of unrivalled experience and skills in the area of accessible website design and WCAG 2 auditing.
+A website designer based in Glasgow but with clients all over the UK.

 Winner – Best Charitable Website Design Specialist 2019